ilaif/mac-dev-setup/README.md

 [Download it](https://atom.io/download/mac)

-[Download it](http://www.fontsquirrel.com/fonts/source-code-pro), then open it and double click to install.

 ## Vim

 Vim's default settings aren't great, and you could spend a lot of time tweaking your configuration (the `.vimrc` file).
 But if you're like me and just use Vim occasionally, you'll be happy to know that [Tim Pope](https://github.com/tpope) has put together some sensible defaults to quickly get started.